qgis/QGIS-Enhancement-Proposals/qep-408-plugins-security-validator.md

 With this growth, it is increasingly important to strengthen our security measures and ensure that malicious or low-quality plugins are not distributed through QGIS infrastructure.

-To address this, new Security and Quality Assurance (QA) checks have been introduced in the QGIS Plugins Website (see https://github.com/qgis/QGIS-Plugins-Website/pull/219).
-These checks are automatically executed synchronously during the upload process, similar to existing validators.
+To address this, new Security and Quality Assurance (QA) checks have been introduced in the QGIS Plugins Website (see https://github.com/qgis/QGIS-Plugins-Website/pull/219) as a soft validator.

-This QEP proposes to make these checks mandatory and blocking: any new plugin or plugin version that triggers at least one critical security issue will be immediately rejected and not published in the repository until the issue is resolved.
-By running the checks synchronously, no plugin with critical security issues will be uploaded to the QGIS infrastructure, ensuring that only secure plugins are available to users.
+This QEP proposes running all security and QA checks asynchronously after plugin upload as a blocking validator.
+Developers get instant upload confirmation, then receive email results when checks complete.

+**Important:** Plugins won't be available for approval or download until:
+1. All checks complete successfully, AND
+2. No critical security issues found (Bandit or Secrets Detection)

+For trusted users who normally get auto-approval, this still applies - auto-approval only happens if checks pass.

+This approach gives fast uploads without compromising security, and approvers are automatically notified when plugins are ready for review.

 ## New security and QA checks